jurismarches/luqum/docs/source/quick_start.rst

     >>> print(str(tree))
     (title:"lazy dog" AND body:"quick fox") OR title:fox

-That was a bit tedious.
-Of course, normally you will use recursion and visitor pattern to do such things.
+That was a bit tedious and also very specific to this tree.
+Usually you will use recursion and visitor pattern to do such things.

-.. py:currentmodule:: luqum.utils
+.. py:currentmodule:: luqum.visitor

 Luqum does provide some helpers like :py:class:`TreeTransformer` for this::

-    >>> from luqum.utils import TreeTransformer
+    >>> from luqum.visitor import TreeTransformer
     >>> class MyTransformer(TreeTransformer):
-    ...     def visit_search_field(self, node, parents):
+    ...     def visit_search_field(self, node, context):
     ...         if node.expr.value == '"lazy dog"':
+    ...             new_node = node.clone_item()
-    ...             node.expr.value = '"back to foo bar"'
+    ...             new_node.expr = node.expr.clone_item(value = '"back to foo bar"')
+    ...             yield new_node
-    ...         return node
+    ...         else:
+    ...             yield from self.generic_visit(node, context)
     ...
     >>> transformer = MyTransformer()
     >>> new_tree = transformer.visit(tree)